Red Bricks Redevelopment

 Q: What are the property owners' plans regarding tenant displacement?

-A: The property owners have committed to offering units within one of the other Sherwood Gardens buildings.
+The property owners have committed to offering units within one of the other Sherwood Gardens buildings.
 Prior to issuing a notice to vacate, if a unit becomes available in one of the other Sherwood Gardens buildings, existing tenants will have the option to move into the available unit.
 The available units will be offered based on seniority, meaning that those who have lived the longest in 145, 147, and 149 Kings Crescent will be given first choice.

-Property owners have indicated that they are willing to offer first right of refusal to existing tenants, if this will be permitted through the CMHC requirements.
+The owners have indicated that they are willing to offer first right of refusal to existing tenants, if this will be permitted through the CMHC requirements.
 However, there will likely be upwards of two (or more) years between when residents are displaced and when the new units will be available for occupancy.

 Q: Is the Town taking any steps to ensure affordable housing options are maintained?